 Uprising took place in a dystopian future that exists after the collapse of our own society.
 It took place in a world also governed by gang leaders and crime lords.
 By 2017, the number of people voting declined so dramatically that governments eventually got overthrown by gangs who promised their followers a brighter future but failed to deliver.
 In this dystopian reality, the world is in a constant state of civil war.
 Each gang constantly invades – seeking new territory.
 Also, a large underground movement of rebels and political protesters hold a series of secret meetings – identifying themselves by wearing rainbow bracelets.
 They strive for a democratic future.
 Their motto is “the working classes against the masses”.
 They believe they can empower the masses through creative expression.

 The Project Space was a community platform for the visual and creative arts.
 It initiated, developed and delivered a programme of performances, exhibitions and also workshops.
 It also provided arts activities.
 Through a series of participatory arts workshops Clary explored themes of democracy through the creation of songs, raps, rhythms & beat-poetry.
 The workshops also produced graffiti art, short films (holding subliminal messages of democracy) and also a piece of political theatre.
 This culminated in a promenade style performance entitled Uprising.

 A note from the artist on completion of the project:

-A note from the artist: “I’m a young practitioner who holds ‘old school’ ideals of changing the world through art.
-With this project I aimed to engage participants (of any age) creatively and get them involved in the democratic process and inspire them to be more politically active.
-Due to the drop-in nature of the workshops (and a surprisingly hot April) it was not always easy coaxing people through the door.
-However, I believe what we managed to achieve and script from these sessions is a good start at inspiring change within the city of Newport.”
+I’m a young practitioner who holds ‘old school’ ideals of changing the world through art.
+I engaged participants creatively through this project.
+They were also included in the democratic process and were inspired them to be more politically active.
+Due to the drop-in nature of the workshops (and a surprisingly hot April) it was not always easy to coax people through the door.
+I do however believe what we managed to achieve these aims.
+We also scripted a performance from these sessions.
+This is a good start at inspiring change within the city of Newport.